igicerovsky/elisa-report/README.md

 Configuration file `config.json` is a json format file containing configurable parameters.
 It could be located in either default folder `./data` or in local analysis folder.
 If the file located in the **analysis** folder it has precedence (is meant to be modified by a user).
 Though, if the parameters file is not found in analysis folder it is read from the default location in the `./data` folder.
 `referenceValue` is identified automatically from the `DIR_NAME` (see above).
 If the `DIR_NAME` contains a string `AAV8` or `AAV9` reference value for given AAV* is used, otherwise a default value `referenceValue` is used. **If default reference value is used, user is responsible to multiply the result correspondlingly.**

 Validity limits are defined for AAV9, AAV8 or default.
 Test validity is checked according to 3σ limits.
-Control result shall be within interval <`limits_min`, `limits_max`>.
+Control result shall be within interval <`limits[0]`, `limits[1]`>.
 Default limits should not be used, and are defined so that the `report_gen` doesn't thow exception (fail).

 The file shall contain entries listed below.